AureumChaos/LEAP/README.md

 with.
 It's clear that I was learning Python at the same time that I wrote much of this.

-I just upgraded the core parst of the library to Python 3.
+I just upgraded the core parts of the library to Python 3.
 I believe that everything at the top level should work in Python 2 or Python 3.
 I wouldn't trust anything in the sub-modules just yet though.